Jameis Winston

 Winston set several franchise rookie records for the Buccaneers, earning him Pro Bowl honors, and led the league in passing yards during the 2019 season.
-However, he was unable to reach the playoffs with the Buccaneers and his 2019 campaign was also marked by him leading the league in interceptions, including setting the NFL season record for interceptions returned for touchdowns.
-Not re-signed to Tampa Bay after his rookie contract expired, Winston joined the Saints as a backup to Drew Brees.
-He became the team's primary starter in 2021 following Brees' retirement.
+However, he was unable to reach the playoffs with Tampa Bay and his 2019 campaign was also marked with him leading the league in interceptions, including setting the NFL season record for interceptions returned for touchdowns.
+After his rookie contract with the Buccaneers expired, Winston played for the New Orleans Saints and Cleveland Browns, alternating as a starter and backup, before joining the Giants in 2025.

 Early life

-Winston was born in Bessemer, Alabama on January 6, 1994.
+Winston was born in Bessemer, Alabama, on January 6, 1994.
 He attended Hueytown High School, where he played both football and baseball.
 Winston was considered the best dual-threat quarterback recruit in the nation by Rivals.com, and the best overall quarterback recruit by ESPN.
 Winston was also named the MVP of the ESPN RISE Elite 11 quarterback camp.
 Additionally, Winston earned the Gatorade Player of the Year recognition for the state of Alabama.

 Winston committed to attend Florida State University on February 3, 2012.
 The Texas Rangers selected Winston in the 15th round of the 2012 Major League Baseball Draft out of high school.
 Though the Rangers proposed allowing him to play for the Florida State Seminoles football team while working out with their baseball organization, Winston decided not to sign.